The 4 Best Laptops For Virtualization in 2023 (10-50 VMs ATSM)

 A laptop optimized for virtualization is generally needed in either of these four instances:

-- Developing and testing software for different operating systems: Linux , Windows, Mac OSX, Chrome OS, etc.
+2. Developing and testing software for different OSs: Linux , Windows, OSX, Chrome OS, etc.

-You will probably need to run 3-4 VMs (a few of these will be Windows based virtual machines) for which the RAM requirement goes up to 16GB or more.
+You’ll probably need to run 3-4 VMs (they may or may not all be Windows based virtual machines) for which the RAM requirement goes up to 16GB or more.

 But as you dwelve deep into the IT field you may need to run up to 20 VMs.
 This is approx how much you’ll need for a home lab or (lab for practice) in the IT field.
 Either way, this means having at least 32-64GB RAM and of course the CPU with the largest number of cores you can get your hands on.